The New Batman Adventures

-The New Batman Adventures (often shortened as TNBA) is an American superhero animated television series based on the DC Comics superhero Batman, which aired on Kids' WB from September 13, 1997 to January 16, 1999.
+The New Batman Adventures (often shortened as TNBA) is an American animated superhero television series based on the DC Comics superhero Batman, which aired on Kids' WB from September 13, 1997 to January 16, 1999.
 Produced by Warner Bros.
-Animation, it is a continuation of Batman: The Animated Series (1992-1995), serving as the third season of the show and the third series in the DC Animated Universe.
-It was followed by Batman Beyond (1999-2001).
-The series had a revamp, replacing the older animation style of its predecessor so as to maintain similarity and continuity with the simultaneously running Superman: The Animated Series (1996-2000), with episodes airing on Kids' WB under the title The New Batman/Superman Adventures.
+Television Animation, it is a continuation of Batman: The Animated Series (1992–1995) and the third series in the DC Animated Universe.
+It was followed by Batman Beyond (1999–2001).
+The series was revamped from BTAS, replacing its art style with streamlined designs to allow for more consistent animation and maintain similarity with the simultaneously running Superman: The Animated Series (1996–2000), with episodes airing on Kids' WB under the title The New Batman/Superman Adventures.

-Stories in this series tend to give more focus to Batman's supporting cast, which include fellow crimefighters Robin, Nightwing and Batgirl, among others.
-The show also features guest stars such as Supergirl, Etrigan the Demon and The Creeper, characters who would later appear with Batman in Justice League and Justice League Unlimited.
-The 2001 video game Batman: Vengeance and its follow-up Batman: Rise of Sin Tzu are based on this series.
+Stories in this series tend to give more focus to Batman's supporting characters, which include fellow crimefighters Robin, Nightwing and Batgirl, among others.
+The show also features guest characters such as Supergirl, Etrigan the Demon and The Creeper, characters who would later appear with Batman in Justice League and Justice League Unlimited.
+The 2001 video game Batman: Vengeance and its 2003 follow-up Batman: Rise of Sin Tzu are based on this series.

 Overview

-The New Batman Adventures premiered on Kids' WB just two years after Batman: The Animated Series ended its original run on Fox Kids.
-The animation style was changed significantly from BTAS (to match that of Superman: The Animated Series) and the show had a significant change in focus from the original series, with episodes focusing less on Batman and more on the many characters that inhabited Gotham City.
-The art became more streamlined and darker with simpler color schemes, while the Art Deco and film noir imagery from the original series were replaced with a more modern look.
+The New Batman Adventures premiered on Kids' WB two years after Batman: The Animated Series ended its original run on Fox Kids.
+While working on Superman: The Animated Series, the network approached the creative team asking them if they could do more episodes of Batman, which would air alongside Superman.
+To freshen the look of the new show, the art style was revamped from Batman: The Animated Series for more consistent and fluid animation, as well as to keep similarity with Superman: The Animated Series.
+The show also had a significant change in focus from the original series, with episodes focusing less on Batman and more on the many characters that inhabited Gotham City.